 Scott Greenway, PhD

 Dr. Greenway is a chemical engineer with extensive experience working on the development and deployment of hydrogen storage systems and advanced electrochemical systems.
 This includes the design and characterization of compressed hydrogen and metal hydride based regenerative fuel cell systems and electrochemical generation of aluminum hydride for hydrogen storage.
-Dr. Greenway has led the design and fabrication of new electrochemical cell concepts in collaboration with companies in the field, along with techno-economic modeling of fuel cell and hydrogen storage systems.

 Claudio Corgnale, PhD